jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 Hello, World!
 From ip-172-31-18-158.eu-west-1.compute.internal
 ```

 These error messages are coming from the load balancer, [indicating](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-troubleshooting.html#http-502-issues) that the underlying backend wasn't able to complete the request.
-This is happening because the load balancer hasn't had enough time to determine whether the instance is unhealthy or not - as dictated from our [health check policy](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/alb.tf#L19) (2 failed checks with 6 seconds between them) - and so still forwards traffic to it even though it cannot respond.
+This is happening when the instance gets rebooted as specified in our document.

+The load balancer hasn't had enough time to determine whether the instance is unhealthy or not - as dictated from our [health check policy](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/alb.tf#L19) (2 failed checks with 6 seconds between them) - and so still forwards traffic to it even though it cannot respond.

+We can actually view this disruption in [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) too.
+ALBs expose [metrics](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-cloudwatch-metrics.html#load-balancer-metrics-alb) for us which we can monitor against, including:

+- RequestCount
+  - Informs us how many incoming requests the ALB is receiving
+- HTTPCode_ELB_5XX_Count
+  - How many HTTP 5XX error codes are being returned by the ALB

+We can chart them together for visualisation.

+{{< figure src="non-graceful-results.png" link="non-graceful-results.png" class="center" caption="HTTPCode_ELB_5XX_Count only reports on failures - if the metric is missing data points then no errors occurred at that time" alt="A graph in CloudWatch showing the number of requests being served by the ALB, along with occasional HTTP 5XX counts - corresponding at the same time the instances were being rebooted" >}}

 While we are the only users hitting this, had this been a production box hit by 1,000s of users, each one of them would experience an issue with your application.